vadimcro/VKRiez-Edge/README.md

 This guide provides in-depth explanations of each parameter in the Edge Preprocessors:

 ## Detailed Parameter Breakdown

+**Use GPU Acceleration**:
+Toggles GPU-based computation (mainly for bilateral filtering).
+Falls back to CPU if no CUDA is available.
+Typical use: Enable for speed gains on mid-to-high end GPUs.
+Disable if you have no CUDA-capable hardware or run into compatibility issues.

 ### Bilateral Filter Parameters